-For at least the last two decades many have been sensing a new reformation taking shape.
+For at least the last two decades, many have sensed a new reformation taking shape.
 It started as a fairly broad critique of institutional forms of church and the nature of institutional structures in general.
-Much has been written on this issue and we have seen a steady exodus from western institutional forms of the church regardless of the stripe.
-The speculation of why this is happening are many but one thing is for sure the situation is complex.
+Much has been written on this issue, and we have seen a steady exodus from western institutional forms of the church regardless of the stripe.
+The speculation of why this is happening are many, but one thing is for sure the situation is complex.

-In general people of faith and goodwill are recognizing the incongruence between their experience of life and faith experience and both their inherited western cultural and religious world views and its structures and unspoken values.
+In general, people of faith and goodwill are recognizing the incongruence between their experience of life and faith experience and both their inherited western cultural and religious worldviews and their structures and unspoken values.
 For our purposes here, specifically within the institutional church (IC).

-Across the spectrum of these structures, people are becoming increasingly disillusioned and suspicious of these once esteemed centerpiece structures of western society.
+Across the spectrum of these structures, people are becoming increasingly disillusioned and suspicious of these once esteemed centrepiece structures of western society.
 To this point, in the Church, the steady stream of examples of abuse of power are legion - throughout history and across the denominational spectrum - sexual, financial, mental, physical, and spiritual abuse are well documented.
-The institutional discrimination in the form of racism, xenophobia, mysogony and queer-phobia have all contributed to the systemic rot that has been legitimized over the years in the name of being faithful.
+Institutional discrimination in the form of racism, xenophobia, misogyny and queer-phobia have all contributed to the systemic rot that has been legitimized over the years in the name of being faithful.

 Who are these People?

-These are not baby Christians, Jezebels or malcontents; these are folks who for the sake of their faith realize they have to leave the church.
-These are quite often well-seasoned followers of Jesus who can no longer hold their nose at business as usual.
-Those who are no longer willing to offer their (and others) life blood to grease the gears of the religious industrial complex.
-Many of these people after years of faithful service wake up with a deep sense of disconnect between the Jesus the have come to know personally and the operating principles of the institutional structures they have been serving.
+These are not baby Christians, Jezebels or malcontents; these are folks who, for the sake of their faith, realize they have to leave the church.
+These are quite often well-seasoned followers of Jesus who can no longer hold their noses at business as usual.
+Those who are no longer willing to offer their (and others) lifeblood to grease the gears of the religious, industrial complex.
+Many of these people, after years of faithful service, wake up with a deep sense of disconnect between the Jesus they have come to know personally and the operating principles of the institutional structures they have been serving.

 Together they explore and begin to address the smudges and unhealthy impact of often years within the institutional church as their eyes adjust to the emerging spiritual paradigm.
 They examine the ideas, theological basis, and organizational structures that had served as a gilded prison cell.
 Often these are identified as clergy/laity divide, the worship team, the building, the platform, church hierarchy, covering, shepherding, tithing (Financial abuse), biblicalism, chronic spiritual workaholism of the faith they received, and even the way the chairs are organized.

 Folks early on in this deconstruction are extremely averse to anything that may even hint of the ecclesiastical oppression they have experienced.
-As such they resist any kind of organizing or educated teaching unless they have a favorite author/podcaster who they can relate to from a safe distance.
-Much of the gathering tends to be quite loose with resistance to ideas that may call for anything that might pinch at their rugged individualism.
-I get it, when you feel like you were abused, taken advantage of or just disillusioned - to quote the famous song by The Who- we won’t get fooled again.
+As such, they resist any organizing or educated teaching unless they have a favourite author/podcaster to who they can relate from a safe distance.
+Much of the gathering tends to be quite loose, with resistance to ideas that may call for anything that might pinch at their rugged individualism.
+I get it; when you feel like you were abused, taken advantage of or just disillusioned - to quote the famous song by The Who- we won’t get fooled again.
 I get it, really I do - I was there.

 Voices in the Desert

-God is good because God is faithful and the Spirit leads and as best as we can we respond to the leading of the Spirit.
-Oftentimes, after some time at the outpost we wake up and discover we are still angry, we still are very much about being against the IC instead of being about Jesus.
-We realize that a steady diet of what we are against is not really discipleship, rather a spiritual junk food that leaves a body sick.
-Tragically, we realize that the passion for our little communities of coffee dates begin to wain.
+God is good because God is faithful, and the Spirit leads and as best as we can respond to the leading of the Spirit.
+Oftentimes, after some time at the outpost, we wake up and discover we are still angry.
+We still are very much about being against the IC instead of being about Jesus.
+We realize that a steady diet of what we are against is not really discipleship but rather a spiritual junk food that leaves a body sick.
+Tragically, we realize that the passion for our little communities of coffee dates begins to wane.
 Differences of opinion silently, piously lead to slow attrition.
-With only what we are against to unite us (even with a Jesus veneer), we eventually realize that it is nowhere near robust enough to foster and support life-giving community.
+With only what we are against to unite us (even with a Jesus veneer), we eventually realize that it is nowhere near robust enough to foster and support a life-giving community.
 By necessity, we press on.